gulam161/DSA-Asignment/README.md

 ]

 Output: 7 1 1 7 4 8 9 9 6 1 1 5 9 4 6 7 7 4 7 7 5 5 2 6 8

+# Longest Word in a String

+Problem 14: Write a function findLongestWord that takes a string as input and returns the longest word in the string.
+If there are multiple longest words, return the first one encountered.

+Instruction: The input string may contain alphabetic characters, digits, spaces, and punctuation.
+The input string is non-empty.
+The input string may contain multiple words separated by spaces.

+Note: If the input string is empty or contains only whitespace, the function should return false.
+The function should ignore leading and trailing whitespace when determining the longest word.

+Input: "JavaScript is the world's most popular programming language."

+Output : "programming"